 Disclaimer: I have an affiliate relationship with M1 Finance and may earn a commission on referred new accounts over a certain amount.
 I’m not a professional financial advisor so always consult with a professional before making any investment decisions to make sure you do what is right for you.

-Betterment just rolled out a new “Smart Saver” plan and are stating “Our ultra-low-risk investing solution could earn you a 1.78%* annual return, after fees”.
+In August of 2018, Betterment rolled out a new “Smart Saver” plan and are stating “Our ultra-low-risk investing solution could earn you a 1.78%* annual return, after fees” according to their blog post.
 It looks like they are trying to step up and provide a savings vehicle to investors and the financially prudent looking for a home for their emergency funds.
-A 1.78% return doesn’t look too bad for a very safe investment.
-Right?

 It’s the Management Fees Dummy